dfki-ric-underactuated-lab/auv_control_indi/README.md

 Intelligence (DFKI GmbH), Robotics Innovation Center, Robert-Hooke- Straße 1, 28359 Bremen, Germany. (e-mail: tom.slawik@dfki.de)

+***
+This repo contains the simulation models used in our paper [Attitude Control of the Hydrobatic Intervention AUV Cuttlefish using Incremental Nonlinear Dynamic Inversion](https://www.dfki.de/fileadmin/user_upload/import/15045_20240704_root.pdf), which was accepted to the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).

 ## Abstract
 In this paper, we present an attitude control scheme for an autonomous underwater vehicle (AUV), which